phone: (802)985-2827 ext. 17

 After working for sixteen years in the restaurant business, Ms. Comey turned her lifelong interest in textile arts into a new career in teaching.
-She has been at LCWS since 2002, after teaching handwork at the Green Mountain Waldorf School for four years.
-She is also a potter and as a once-professional chef, she still loves cooking for pleasure.
+She joined LCWS in 2002, after teaching handwork at the Green Mountain Waldorf School for four years.
+She is also a potter and as a once-professional chef, she still loves cooking.
 Though her family roots are in the Boston area, Ms. Comey’s father was a Naval officer and the family moved from coast to coast every two years.
 She has been through 42 states and has many wonderful memories from traveling across country.
 She studied fine arts and art history at the University of Southern Connecticut and the University of Arkansas at Little Rock.
 Ms. Comey and her husband, Joe Unser, live with their son, Adrian ’08 (LCWS graduate).
-She has two daughters living in Texas, Nicole and Leandra.
+Ms. Comey’s two daughters, Nicole and Leandra, live in Texas.

 Wendy has always loved to knit, sew, and do projects.
 She loves to garden and grow organic food for her family.
 They have eggs and chicken too.
 She love dogs, (especially Labradors), likes to hike, snowshoe and camp, and likes to bake bread, (currently working on sourdough).
 Her family includes three children, Sarah who attends Smith College (LCWS grad), and Rosa and Nicholas who are currently enrolled at LCWS.

 Upper Grades Teacher